Usbac/borealis/docs/en/stdlib/socket.md

-The standard object `Socket` gives you multiple methods related with socket networking.
+The standard table `Socket` gives you multiple methods related with socket networking.

 ## Constants

-The object also has some useful constants.
+The table also has some useful constants.

 | Name         | Type           | Description                                                                                           |
 |--------------|----------------|-------------------------------------------------------------------------------------------------------|